2 Age of Exploration

 Portuguese-Commissioned Map By Henricus Martellus Germanus, 1489, Yale U. Archives & WikiCommons

 Maluku IslandsWhether Portuguese or Spanish, Iberian mariners led the charge during the Age of Exploration.
 The two powers even presumptuously divided the whole world up into halves in the 1494 Treaty of Tordesillas, but their knowledge of Atlantic Ocean geography was much clearer than the Pacific, if there even was another ocean, so the latter dividing line was more up for grabs.
 The Portuguese were content with their easterly route to Asia around Africa, but the Spanish were interested in exploring a westerly route around or through the Americas to compete with Portugal in the spice trade, especially the Molucca Islands (or Maluku, right) in what’s now eastern Indonesia, aka the “Spice Islands.”
 A generation after Columbus’ expedition to the Caribbean in 1492, Portuguese explorer Ferdinand Magellan led a Spanish fleet debarking from Seville to circumnavigate the globe in 1519, the first ships to go around the world.
 When they finally found their way around (and through) the southern tip of South America in 1520, they were unpleasantly shocked at the size of Pacific Ocean, having loaded only enough food for a short trip to Asia.
 Much of the crew died of starvation and scurvy and Magellan died in battle in the Philippines (Cebu).
 Though they lost most of their men and ships along the way (the ship with most of their supplies and food deserted and sailed home), the Victoria, captained by Juan Sebastián Elcano, limped into Sanlúcar, Spain in 1522.
 Despite being barely seaworthy, with only 18 surviving sailors, it had 25 tons of spices (nutmeg and clove) in its hold, making all those sailors and the expedition’s original investors rich.
-Even voyages to the Spice Islands that mostly failed were worthwhile financially.
+Even voyages to the Spice Islands that mostly failed were worthwhile financially, and the Magellan-Elcano circumnavigation established a trading partnership between Spain and China.

 The term America, in honor of Italian explorer Amerigo Vespucci, first appeared on German cartographer Martin Waldseemüller’s map in 1507, now known at the Library of Congress as “America’s Birth Certificate.”
 Waldseemüller’s friend Matthias Ringmann suggested the name.